 From moving to Ukraine at 18 to running a marathon in Tbilisi, LOD lawyer Peter isn’t one to shy away from adventure.
 After moving from long private practice hours to an in-house role that allowed him to leave early each evening, Peter used his new found spare time to run and rediscover London.
 As running grew into a passion Peter wanted more flexibility to allow him to continue his running all over the world.
 Read on to find out how LOD has not only given him a great role, but also allows him to train for the upcoming Chicago marathon…

 LOD lawyer Sarah arrived in 1997 to the UK from New Zealand with a backpack, £2800 and 3 years PQE.
 Starting out in various temporary roles, she found a home at Linklaters for nearly 9 years.
-Fast forward 20 years and a redundancy, Sarah uses LOD to navigate the changing legal market and uses the flexibility to her advantage.
+Fast forward 20 years, Sarah uses LOD to navigate the changing legal market and uses the flexibility to her advantage.
 Read on to find out more.